Actions

 Innocence floated above them, laughing with a bright, crystalline joy that contrasted cruelly with the carnage below.
 The floating spires of Mount Gulg glittered beneath his radiant wings, and the blinding ocean of Light poured from him in waves that seemed to swallow the sky itself.

-At the front of the charge stood his nemesis, the Warrior of Darkness: Izazu Izazalu, a Dwarf with wild green curls and bright eyes that always seemed to shine with a hidden fire.
+At the front of the charge stood his nemesis, the Warrior of Darkness: Izazu Izazalu, a Dwarf (no wait, he'd called himself a Lalafell) with wild green curls and bright eyes that always seemed to shine with a hidden fire.
 His shield flashed as he deflected blow after blow, and his sword carved through beams of searing Light with a stubbornness that surprised even Innocence.
 The companions behind him fought with desperate determination, each one pushing themselves as far as their bodies allowed, but Izazu bore the heaviest weight.
 Every breath from him came strained and shallow, and Izazu knew, deep down, why.

 The Light inside him was too much.

-Circling high above them, Feo Ul hovered in her Titania form, weaving protective magic around the massive talos that carried the party upward.
-Her wings shimmered with frantic energy, each beat pushing her harder as she struggled to shield them from the radiance pouring down like falling stars.
+Circling high above them, Feo Ul hovered in their Titania form, weaving protective magic around the massive talos that carried the party upward.
+Their wings shimmered with frantic energy, each beat pushing them harder as they struggled to shield them from the radiance pouring down like falling stars.

-She watched Izazu’s movements carefully, sensing through the remnants of their old bond how much he strained under the pressure.
+They watched Izazu’s movements carefully, sensing through the remnants of their bond how much he strained under the pressure.
 He had taken in too much Light already.
-Her stomach tightened with dread each time he staggered, and every time his blade faltered she lifted her hand, ready to intervene.
-She knew the precautions they had taken would never withstand something like this.
+Their stomach tightened with dread each time he staggered, and every time his blade faltered, they lifted their hand, ready to intervene.
+They knew the precautions they had taken would never withstand something like this.
 They had hoped, desperately, but hope was rarely enough against a flood.

 The final clash burst across the mountain like a silent explosion.
 Izazu’s blade pierced Innocence’s core, and the resulting surge of aether washed over the battlefield, tearing apart the Lightwarden’s form in a shower of dissolving brilliance.
-The white-scorched sky flickered, dimmed, and slowly began to break open, revealing the faint and trembling stars hidden behind it for so long.
+The white-scorched sky flickered, dimmed, and slowly began to break open as Izazu absorbed the light, revealing the faint and trembling stars hidden behind it for so long.

 Izazu collapsed.
 Feo Ul dove without hesitation, catching him before he hit the ground.

 His skin shimmered with a dangerous glow.
 His breath was shallow, ragged.
-His eyes, bright even now, tried to focus on her face.
+His eyes, bright even now, tried to focus on their face.

 “Feo… Ul…?
 Did… we win?”
-She could not answer him.
-She only held him tighter, wings trembling with fear and exhaustion, and carried him away from the ruins of Mount Gulg as quickly as she could.
-The stars above seemed to watch silently as she brought him home.
+They could not answer him.
+They only held him tighter, wings trembling with fear and exhaustion, and carried him away from the ruins of Mount Gulg as quickly as they could.
+The stars above seemed to watch silently as they brought him home.

 He never surrendered to the Light.